-If you have a horse that is tattooed or branded, you have a head start in the recovery process.
-Thoroughbreds often have a lip tattoo, and although they can be difficult to read as the horse ages, they do provide a means of identification.
+If you have a horse that is tattooed or branded, you have a head start in the horse pedigree recovery process.
+Thoroughbreds often have a lip tattoo.
+Although the tattoos can be difficult to read as the horse ages, they do provide a means of identification.

 Rather than try to hold back the horse's upper lip and read the tattoo, many people find it easier to hold the lip and take a picture of the tattoo.
 That way, you can take your time reading the characters without having to worry about a squirming horse.
 Plus, you can enhance the contrast and sharpness of the photo to make the tattoo easier to decipher.
 Similarly, shaving down neck tattoos can help to increase their visibility.

 Instead of a specific set of characters, some horses might be branded with a farm tattoo.
 This can lead you to the horse's breeder and give clues on its lineage.
 When contacting a breeder, realize that sometimes very large farms don't keep detailed records.
 However, many do.
 And you might find that a clear description and photo will help a breeder remember your horse.

 Occasionally, a horse will have a microchip.
 These require a special scanner to locate and read.
 A veterinarian or animal shelter often can assist with this.
 With the microchip information, you might be able to find the horse's previous owner or breeder.